 After you have a clear picture of who you are targeting and why, you can then generate an editorial calendar to follow for creating new SEO content.
 Your editorial calendar should be a schedule that dictates when you will publish new content, as well as which types of content they will be.

 A content calendar will help you stick to a regular content posting schedule, as well as prevent you from rushing to choose a topic for your new content at the last minute.
 Some helpful tips for creating and sticking to your editorial calendar:

 - Use a shared calendar.
 Share your editorial calendar with your whole digital marketing team and set up reminders for the authors and other key content developers so they will receive a notification as a deadline approaches.

 - Create reliable ongoing related topics.
 Consider creating a new page or post for everything having to do with your business so you can get more pages indexed.

 - Don’t plan too far in advance.
 Editorial calendars are likely to be derailed after a month or two.
 This is often because of changes in goals, budgets, or staff.
 Don’t try to plan out a schedule for the whole year and risk wasting a lot of time and effort.

-Stay on top of your website’s metrics by analyzing your SEO content to find out what is working and what isn’t.
+You’ll want to stay on top of your website’s metrics by analyzing your SEO content to find out what is working and what isn’t.
 Just like business changes seasonally, so will your SEO keywords.
 You’ll want to check back to see what’s driving conversions and focus more content around those topics.

 Successful engagement metrics may be pageviews, backlinks, comments, social media shares, or conversion rates.
 There are some of the many possible key performance indicators (KPIs).